eclipse-cbi/jiro/documentation/USER_DOC.md

   - `/home/data/httpd/download.polarsys.org`
   - `/home/data/httpd/download.locationtech.org`

-Then, we will configure your Jenkins instance with SSH credentials.
 Depending on how you run your build, the way you will use them are different.
 See the different cases below.